 PowerShell is an open-source, object-oriented task automation engine and scripting language that utilizes a command-line shell to interact with and manage computing systems.
-Developed and maintained by Microsoft, PowerShell is a popular tool among the IT community to manage systems and automate both simple and complex tasks.
+Developed and maintained by Microsoft, PowerShell is a popular tool among the IT community to manage systems and automate tasks both simple and complex.
 The newest versions of PowerShell offer cross-platform support, running on Microsoft Windows, Linux, and macOS.

 A brief history of PowerShell

 Microsoft began developing a new command-line management system in 2002 called Monad.
-In August 2002, Jeffrey Snover, Monad’s chief architect, released a white paper about the project called the “Monad Manifesto”.
-The whitepaper documented the shortcomings of existing solutions and detailed the architecture, advancements, and value offered by Monad.
+In August 2002, Jeffrey Snover, Monad’s chief architect, released a white paper about the project called the “Monad Manifesto.”
+The whitepaper documented the shortcomings of existing solutions and detailed Monad’s architecture, advancements, and value.

 In October 2003, Microsoft publicly demonstrated the platform at the Professional Developers Conference in Los Angeles.
 Over the next couple of years, Microsoft released several private and public betas of Monad.
 Finally, in April 2006, the name was changed to Windows PowerShell, which coincided with the release of PowerShell Release Candidate (RC) 1.